Josh Scalisi

 Web development

-I format my HTML, CSS, and JavaScript using Prettier via an Emacs package named format-all, which integrates code formatters into Emacs.
+I format my HTML and CSS using a Node.js package named Prettier via an Emacs package named format-all that integrates code formatters into Emacs.
 I like that Prettier has zero dependencies, unlike nearly every other Node.js package I've used.

-I lint my CSS and JavaScript using Stylelint and ESLint via an Emacs package named Flycheck, which integrates linters into Emacs.
+I lint my CSS using a Node.js package named Stylelint via an Emacs package named Flycheck that integrates linters into Emacs.

-I minify my HTML and CSS using minify and Lightning CSS respectively. minify supports CSS too, but not as well as Lightning CSS does.
+I minify my HTML using a Go program named minify, and I minify my CSS using a Node.js package named Lightning CSS. minify supports CSS too, but not as well as Lightning CSS does.
 For example, minify doesn't concatenate imported stylesheets like Lightning CSS does, and minify doesn't support nested CSS.
 But minify is great for HTML, and I prefer it to other HTML minifiers I've used.
-For example, minify-html can produce invalid HTML, and html-minifier-terser has most of its options disabled by default, which required me to specify a whopping 19 options in every build script in which I used it.
+For example, the Rust program minify-html can produce invalid HTML, and the Node.js package html-minifier-terser has most of its features disabled by default, which required me to specify a whopping 19 options in every build script in which I used it.

-I deploy personal sites to Cloudflare Pages.
+I deploy personal web pages to Cloudflare Pages.
 Cloudflare has a command-line tool named Wrangler that provides a dev server for local development.
 Unfortunately, the dev server can use hundreds of megabytes of memory because Wrangler is written in TypeScript.
-So instead of using Wrangler, I use a web server named darkhttpd, which is very lightweight and meets my dev server requirements (e.g., disable caching and specify a default MIME type) with only a few command-line arguments, not a whole config file like most web servers I've used.
+Instead of using Wrangler, I use a web server written in C named darkhttpd, which is very lightweight and meets my dev server requirements (such as caching being disabled) with only a few command-line arguments, not a whole config file like most web servers I've used.

 Web browser